-What is a Building materials licence?
+What is the Building materials licence?

-If you'd like to store building materials on a public highway, public road or street then you'll need to apply for a licence.
+If you'd like to store building materials on a public highway, public road, or street, then you'll need to apply for a licence.
 This is what a building materials licence is.

 Whenever possible, you should put all building materials on private land.
 If you do this, you generally will not need a building materials licence.

-However, if you can’t do this for whatever reason then a building materials licence is required.
+However, if you can't do this for whatever reason, then a building materials licence is required.

 A building materials licence is valid for four weeks.
 To extend, you'll need to re-apply at least two weeks before your current licence's expiry date.

 How to apply for a Building Materials Licence

 ✅ To apply for a building materials licence, all applications must be made via your local council.

 ✅ Information on how to do this and what local authority to contact can be found in your local council and their application online.